data301-2020-winter1/course-project-solo_305/analysis/README.md

 ### I then created my first method chain, it was fairly simple once I got the hang of it and then converted it into a function so it is more versatile and then created my first python module!

+### I also did my first round of analysis on my two research questions, and was able to draw some initial conclusions.